 Take a fun quiz on where to live in Mexico by Mexican Guru - I took it and it gave me Mazatlán

-Hola, I'm Kerry Baker and a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, most recently "If Only I Had a Place" on renting in Mexico (very different from renting in the U.S.) with all its advantages and disadvantages.
+Hola, I'm Kerry Baker and a partner with Ventanas Mexico, which provides insight and resources to those considering expat life in Mexico, most recently "If Only I Had a Place" on renting in Mexico (very different from renting in the U.S.) with all its advantages and disadvantages for the expat.

 My first book, and love, was writing the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.
 Create unique plans every day or use the plans in the book.
 The book is completely interactive, enabling you to go via interactive links to the best features.
-Use it with your laptop (I love my Acer Aspire!) , e-reader or tablet.
+Use it with your laptop , e-reader or tablet like I do.